cijhho123/C-Shell-and-other-eSPL-Assignments/Readme.md

 7. “Binary” files: formats, manipulation.
 8. The ELF format, linking and loading.

-All the lecture notes are available [here]()
+All the lecture material is available [here](Lectures)

-# Lectures

 # Chronological Order
 The tasks were given as pairs of home assignment and frontal lab, so the order is as follows:
 A -> 1 -> B -> 2 -> C -> 3 -> D -> 4 -> E -> 5

 # Frontal Labs
-## Lab 1 - C Programming: Pointers, Memory Management, and Simulating Object-Oriented Behavior
+## Lab 1 - C, Pointers & Memory Management, and Simulating Object-Oriented Behavior
 This assignment covers key concepts in C programming, focusing on memory management and pointers, debugging techniques, and simulating object-oriented behavior in C.
 It includes understanding storage addresses, using pointers with various data types, and working with structs and function pointers to mimic object-oriented programming.
 Debugging using tools like gdb and exploring memory layout through practical exercises are also emphasized.